Rules and Guidelines

 1.10 The promotion of your own commercial product (eg: software, websites etc) or requests for raising funds for projects (eg: films, experiments etc) is not permitted.
 This includes references to products and projects by persons known to you.
 References to freeware or shareware is acceptable in some circumstances - checking with an Administrator or Moderator is recommended before posting.

 There are many other discussion forums on the Internet where you may discuss topics banned here.
-These include, but are not limited to, NASASpaceflight.com, the Bad Astronomy and Universe Today Forums, Starship Asterisk, the Mars Forum, Cloudy Nights, the Astronomy Stackexchange....
+These include, but are not limited to, NASASpaceflight.com, the Bad Astronomy and Universe Today Forums, Starship Asterisk, the Mars Forum, Cloudy Nights, and the Astronomy Stackexchange.
+Each of these forums has its own unique rules of conduct and allowable content.

 2. Acceptable Behaviour